licnep/EDFdocs/README.md

 `cd ~/Desktop/test`

-Then, to generate a database from your data run the command: `python ~/Desktop/run_anseri.py import -l english db output`
+Then, to generate a database from your data run the command: `python ~/Desktop/run_anseri.py import -l english db ../output`

-Replace `db` with the name you want to give to your database, and `output` with the path of the folder containing your data, generated with one of the conversion scripts (for example `~/output` or `~/Desktop/output`).
+Replace `db` with the name you want to give to your database, and `../output` with the path of the folder containing your data, generated with one of the conversion scripts (for example `~/output` or `~/Desktop/output`).

 This will create subfolder called `anseri` containing the generated database.